yankkvx/django-react-chat/README.md

 - **Real-time Messaging:** Instant message exchange using WebSockets.
 - **User Authentication:** Secure sign-up and login with JWT authentication.
 - **Profile Editing:** Users can edit their profile information (such as username, email, and profile picture).
+- **Public Profiles:** Users have public profiles where they can showcase their avatar, username, email, registration date, and the servers they are a part of.
 - **Server Management:** Users can edit server details, delete servers they own, or leave servers they have joined.
 - **Moderation Tools:** Server owners can remove users from their servers, ensuring better control over community interactions.
 - **Create Server & Categories:** Users can create new servers and if no existing category matches their needs, they can create a new one.